 Recent grants have supported such projects as:

-- a Group camp designed to reduce losses between Cub and Scout sections
+- a group camp designed to reduce losses between the Cub and Scout sections

 - upgrading camping facilities to allow used by mixed groups